 While the Qur’an does emphasize heaven’s sensual pleasures, those are not the sum total of its pleasures.
 Because the Qur’an also points to heaven’s spiritual and religious delights.
 It repeatedly assures believers that heaven will be a place where they will know neither sadness nor fear (Q 2:38, 62, 7:35, 46:13).
 God is presented as the believers’ host in paradise, with the best of those admitted favored with a vision of him.
 In qur’anic terms, they’re allowed to glimpse his face (Q 2:272, 13:22, 30:38-39, 56:11, 75:22-23, 83:24, 28).
-This joy is reserved for only some, however, and it doesn’t suggest either the intimacy of personal friendship with God or union with God.
+This joy is reserved for only some, however, and it suggests neither the intimacy of personal friendship with God nor of union with God.

 Overall, the qur’anic vision of paradise doesn’t emphasize God’s presence to the same degree that it focuses on the believers’ comfort, luxury and sensual pleasure.